andywar65/django-geocad/README.rst

 Next steps
 ----------

-Tests with unittest, missing some special conditions in DXF extraction.
+Tests with unittest, 98% coverage, missing some special conditions in DXF extraction.
+Test for other Django and Python versions.